The Adventure Zone: Steeplechase & switch to seasonal format (2022–2023)

-Versus Dracula, Abnimals & Royale (2024–)
+Versus Dracula, Abnimals & Royale (2024–2026)

 The show returned to fifth edition Dungeons & Dragons in January 2024 with Versus Dracula, DMed by Griffin McElroy.
 Versus Dracula was inspired by Curse of Strahd as well as public domain material, such as Frankenstein, and leaned heavier on improvisation than other campaigns.
 Griffin described it as a Dark Pictures Anthology of public domain material.
 Travis McElroy based his character Crawford on his maternal grandfather Crawford Kitchen.

 This was followed by Abnimals later that year, which is inspired by the various cartoons of the 1990s and early 2000s that featured anthropomorphic heroes, such as Teenage Mutant Ninja Turtles.
-Running on an original system under Zookeeper Travis McElroy, the arc will also include no swearing, in an effort to cater to younger audiences.
-Travis acknowledged that a number of parents have introduced their children to the show, which had been running for ten years by that point.
-The Abnimals campaign features a new opening song written by Jonathan Coulton.
+Running on an original system under Zookeeper Travis McElroy, the arc also included no swearing, in an effort to cater to younger audiences.
+Travis acknowledged that a number of parents had introduced their children to the show, which had been running for ten years by that point.
+The Abnimals campaign featured a new opening song written by Jonathan Coulton.

 The following Squid Game inspired season, Royale, returned to a biweekly format.

 Live shows during the era made use of the Angrave setting from Versus Dracula, with a different public domain work used for each show.
 Griffin McElroy has stated that the setting is perfect for live shows as there is a large volume of public domain material to draw on, and a limited need for elaborate costuming.
-First Second books announced that February that the seventh volume of the graphic novel series, expected in 2025, would be the final volume.